Nobunaga's Ambition (video game)

-Nobunaga's Ambition (信長の野望・全国版, Nobunaga no Yabō: Zenkokuban) is a 1986 strategy video game developed and published by Koei for several platforms such as IBM PC compatibles, Amiga, Nintendo Entertainment System, Super NES, and Sega Genesis.
+is a 1986 strategy video game developed and published by Koei.
+It was released for several platforms such as IBM PC compatibles, Amiga, Nintendo Entertainment System, Super NES, and Sega Genesis.
 A part of Koei's "Historical Simulation" line of titles, it is focused in the Sengoku period of the history of Japan.
 It is the second game in the Nobunaga's Ambition series and the first Nobunaga's Ambition title to be released in English.
 The player has the objective of unifying Japan as Oda Nobunaga or as any of the other daimyos present in the game.
 Several revisions were made to the gameplay since the first game, as well as a 50-province mode which expanded the game's map to feature all of Japan.

+Hamster Corporation released the NES version as part of their Console Archives series for the Nintendo Switch 2 and PlayStation 5 in March 2026.